HaroldJP/proyecto-POO/README.md

    - **Generate Report**: Generates detailed inventory reports, which include all the products currently in stock.
    - **Log Out**: Logs the user out and returns to the login screen.
    - **Exit**: Exits the application.

+## The main problems that we had to overcome
+- Sync product update changes with JSON
+- Design an easy-to-understand interface that would facilitate and optimize processes
+## How did we solve that?
+- Each product is converted to a dictionary using its **to_dict** method, and the entire list is saved to the file specified by **self.inventory_file**.
+The line self.save_inventory() calls this method to perform the save operation.
+- We added buttons to quickly return between menus and by searching for a product by name, we allowed the product's data to be auto-completed.

+***

 ### Technical Details